 Borderline Personality Disorder (BPD): How can you support your loved one who has it and coping skills to manage it.

-People with BPD are characterized by having a pattern of instability in interpersonal relationships, self-image and emotions, as well as prominent impulsivity that begins in early adulthood in a variety of situations.
 The experiences of living with BPD may vary for each individual.
-Finding the right coping skills that work for you may take some…
+Finding the right coping skills that work for you may take…

 Individuals who self-injure are fragile emotionally and very much sensitive to rejection.
 When they experience overwhelming emotions, they tend to convert their invisible pain to a visible form so that it is easier for them to deal with it.

-Sound therapy is a form of no touch therapy using instruments and/or surrounding natural elements to create sounds that send restorative waves of vibration through your body.
-It is the concept of deconstructing music into pure sound to reach various frequencies that enable your body and mind to access memories and unresolved baggage, or to…
+It is the concept of deconstructing music into pure sound to reach various frequencies that enable your body and mind to access memories and unresolved baggage, or…

 Accepting our sexuality is important, both for our sense of identity and our self-esteem.
 After all, you have to accept yourself before others can accept you.
 Here are some tips to better accept yourself.